luke-a-turner/octopus/README.md

 - Polars for data processing
 - aiohttp for async HTTP requests
 - python-dotenv for environment variables
+- PostgreSQL for persistent data storage
+- SQLAlchemy (async) for ORM and database operations
+- asyncpg for PostgreSQL async driver
-- cachetools for response caching
+- cachetools for in-memory response caching

 **Frontend (TypeScript/React):**
 - React 18 with TypeScript